Skip to content

 Shot Color in Banarasi Sarees

 The iridescent shot color effect comes to life only when the fabric has some folds and turns so that you can view different faces of the fabric even when looking from one angle.
-A saree or dupatta has inherent folds and drapes which enables the shot color effect shine through.
+A saree or dupatta has inherent folds and drapes which enables the shot color effect to shine through.
 Hence the technique's popularity among saree connoisseurs.

 It is important to note that the iridescent effect can only be achieved on a yarn-dyed woven textile, and is most effective in silk.
 The unique color effect cannot be achieved on printed textiles, or on any textile which is overdyed or piece dyed.
-For example, while a banarasi Khaddi Georgette saree can be dyed into beautiful shaded colors, the shaded effect so obtained is not the same as shot color effect.
+For example, while a banarasi Khaddi Georgette saree can be dyed into beautiful ombre colors, the shaded effect so obtained is not the same as shot color effect.

 Does your wardrobe have one of these unique textile creations?
+We strongly recommend you give it a shot.

-Sangam- HolyWeaves collection of shot color sarees, dupattas and fabrics.
+Prayag- HolyWeaves collection of shot color sarees, dupattas and fabrics.

 3 comments